-\subsubsection*{Cumulative thymidine analogue labelling for estimation of CMZ RPC cell cycle length}
+Cumulative EdU labelling for estimation of CMZ RPC cell cycle length

-In order to obtain an estimate of cell cycle length in CMZ RPCs at 3dpf, we used cumulative thymidine analogue labelling following the method of Nowakowski et al.\cite{Nowakowski1989}.
+In order to obtain an estimate of cell cycle length in CMZ RPCs at 3dpf, we used cumulative EdU labelling following the method of Nowakowski et al.\cite{Nowakowski1989}.
 3dpf zebrafish were divided into ten groups of n\=5 animals and held in 10 mM EdU for 0.5, 1.5, 2.5, 3.5, 4.5, 5.5, 7.5, 8.5, 9.5, and 10.5 hours, after which they were sacrificed as described above.
-Samples were processed as described under ``Anti-PCNA histochemistry", except that goat-anti-mouse Cy2-conjugated secondary antibody (Jackson Laboratories) was used to label anti-PCNA, after which the Alexa Fluor 647-conjugated azide from a Click-iT kit (ThermoFisher Scientific) was added to the sections for 30 minutes at room temperature to label EdU-bearing nuclei.
+Samples were processed as described under above, except that goat-anti-mouse Cy2-conjugated secondary antibody (Jackson Laboratories) was used to label anti-PCNA, after which the Alexa Fluor 647-conjugated azide from a Click-iT kit (ThermoFisher Scientific) was added to the sections for 30 minutes at room temperature to label EdU-bearing nuclei.
 This was followed by five PDT rinses as described above, and resumption of the protocol with counterstaining, mounting, etc. The raw data is available in \path{\empirical_data\cumulative_edu.xlsx}

-\subsubsection*{Whole retina thymidine analogue labelling of post-embryonic CMZ contributions}
+Whole retina BrdU labelling of post-embryonic CMZ contributions

-We used thymidine analogue labelling as an indelible marker of CMZ contributions to the retina in Fig \ref{RingFig}.
+We used thymidine analogue labelling as an indelible marker of CMZ contributions to the retina in Fig? \ref{RingFig}.
 Because thymidine analogues are incorporated into DNA during S-phase, postmitotic progeny of proliferating RPCs which take up the label may be detected at any point after this treatment.
 Dosing zebrafish with a thymidine analogue for a limited period of time ensures that the label is diluted to undetectable levels in cells which continue to proliferate.
 Repetitive dosing thus gives rise to labelled cohorts which represent a limited set of generations of cells which become postmitotic after the dose is provided. n=3 fish were held in 10mM BrdU (Sigma) diluted in facility water for 8 hours at 30, 60, 90, 120, and 150 days post fertilisation.
 10 days after the last BrdU incubation, the fish were sacrificed as described above.
 One representative whole retina dissection is presented.

-\subsection*{Confocal microscopy and image analysis}
+Confocal microscopy and image analysis

 All histochemically processed samples (coronal sections of retinas and whole retinas) were imaged on a Leica TCS SP5 II laser confocal imaging microscope, using the Leica LAS AF software for acquisition.
 For coronal sections, central sections were identified by their position in the ribbon of cryosections.
-For Fig \ref{WanSim}, the central section was imaged together with the flanking section on either side of it.
+For Fig? \ref{WanSim}, the central section was imaged together with the flanking section on either side of it.
 Confocal data was analysed using Imaris Bitplane software (v.
 7.1.0).
 Cell counting analyses were performed by segmenting the relevant channels using the Surfaces tool to produce counts of PCNA positive (Figs \ref{WanSim}, \nameref{cumulativeSupplement}) or PCNA/EdU double-positive (\nameref{cumulativeSupplement}) nuclei.
 Lens diameters were measured in the DIC channel using the linear measurement tools, across the widest point of the section of spherical lens.

-\subsection*{Estimation of CMZ toroidal population size}
+Estimation of CMZ toroidal population size